Transferring to Sheridan College

 Students transferring to NWCCD must provide official transcripts from each college attended for evaluation.
 Unofficial transcripts may be used to assist advisors in degree planning and course selection.
 However, official transcripts are required be received two weeks prior to the start of term when transfer credits are used to meet course pre-requisites.

 If you are a veteran of the US military you may qualify for credits by submitting your DD214 and Joint Services Transcript to NWCCD.

 For more detail regarding transferring of credit, please visit our official Catalog site.

-Other Colleges and Universities will require an official NWCCD transcript in the transferring process.
-To request an official transcript visit www.nationalstudentclearinghouse.org.
+- NWCCD Transcripts – Order official transcripts at www.nationalstudentclearinghouse.org.
 Next select the Order-Track-Verify button on the toolbar.
 Select the Order or Track a Transcript.
 Then select Northern Wyoming Community College District from the drop down menu.
-The cost is $5 for electronic transcripts and $10 for mailed transcripts effective June 1, 2017.
-Mail will be limited to 3 copies.
+The cost is $5 for electronic transcripts and $10 for paper transcripts.
+Paper copies are limited to three.
 A debit or credit card may be used.
-The Records Office will no longer print transcripts.
+The Records Office longer prints transcripts.